2008 Symposium – Marry Me and Make Me Rich: Franchise Law in the 21st Century

 Panelists will include: Antony Dnes of the University of Hull, Francine Lafontaine of the University of Michigan, Robert Emerson of the University of Florida, Bruce Kobayashi of George Mason University, Christopher Drahozal of University of Kansas, Thomas Arnold of the University of Tulsa, Alexander Meiklejohn of Quinnipiac University, Udo Schlentrich of the University of New Hampshire, Dennis Wieczorek of DLA Piper, Philip Zeidman of DLA Piper, Edward Dunham of Wiggin and Dana LLP, Rupert Barkoff of Kilpatrick Stockton LLP, Matthew Shay, President of the International Franchise Association, and Herbert Hedden of Vorys, Sater, Seymour & Pease LLP.

-The Ohio State University Moritz College of Law’s Entrepreneurial Business Law Journal is privileged to host its third annual symposium.
+The Ohio State Entrepreneurial Business Law Journal is privileged to host its third annual symposium.
 We at Ohio State hope that you will join us in Columbus, Ohio, to participate in this event.
-All symposium papers will be published in Volume 3, Issue 2, of the Entrepreneurial Business Law Journal, scheduled for publication in the early fall of 2008.
+All symposium papers will be published in Volume 3, Issue 2, of the Ohio State Business Law Journal, scheduled for publication in the early fall of 2008.

-The Entrepreneurial Business Law Journal would like to extend our sincerest gratitude to Dean Nancy Rogers and the Moritz College of Law for their generous assistance and contributions.
-EBLJ would also like to acknowledge the special efforts of journal advisors Professors Dale Oesterle, Larry Garvin, and Allan Samansky.
-EBLJ would also like to thank our moderators for their time, effort, and thoughtful input.
+The Business Law Journal would like to extend our sincerest gratitude to Dean Nancy Rogers and the Moritz College of Law for their generous assistance and contributions.
+OSBLJ would also like to acknowledge the special efforts of journal advisors Professors Dale Oesterle, Larry Garvin, and Allan Samansky.
+OSBLJ would also like to thank our moderators for their time, effort, and thoughtful input.

-The Entrepreneurial Business Law Journal extends a special acknowledgment to Mr. James White, Jr. EBLJ thanks him for his generous gift and for his ongoing support of and loyalty to the Moritz College of Law.
+The Business Law Journal extends a special acknowledgment to Mr. James White, Jr. OSBLJ thanks him for his generous gift and for his ongoing support of and loyalty to the Moritz College of Law.

 Featured Keynote Speaker